aragon/toucan-voting-plugin/README.md

 ### Modular

-Built on Aragong OSx, Toucan is simply another plugin for your DAO.
+Built on [Aragon OSx](https://aragon.org/aragonosx), Toucan is simply another plugin for your DAO.
 It can be combined with other governance primitives, upgraded, extended or removed as your governance needs change.

 ### Trustless